-NYSERDA will evaluate the impact this transaction has had on the clean energy finance markets and the energy/environmental benefits which it delivers.
+NYSERDA will evaluate the direct and indirect impacts that this transaction has on the clean energy finance markets and the energy/environmental benefits delivered by this transaction.

 Market evaluation will address the short, mid and long-term indicators identified above.
-Methods will include analysis of program data along with interviews and surveys of market participants (project subscribers, financial community) to track information including but not limited to: participation rates, project scale information, interest in solar financing (generally and with regard to residential specifically), and influence of NYGB's participation on financial markets.
-As noted, baseline data will be collected on most key indicators in 2017 and later follow-up studies will assess progress against baseline levels.
-The specific timing of these efforts may be revised based on experience or other factors as the investment evolves.
+Methods will include analysis of program data along with interviews and surveys of market participants (project subscribers, financial community) to track information including but not limited to: participation rates, project scale information, interest in solar financing (generally and with regard to Community DG specifically), and influence of NYGB's participation on financial markets.
+As noted, baseline data was collected on key indicators in the first phase evaluation during 2018 - 19.
+Later follow-up studies will assess progress against baseline levels for other market segments as those evolve.
+The specific timing of these efforts may be revised based on experience or other factors as NYGB's investment portfolio further develops and evolves.